We Bring Our Full Selves to Our Work

 Dena Montague is a Research Associate at UC Santa Barbara, with the Center for Black Studies Research.
 Her work interrogates connections between political economy and racial inequality in France and the U.S. She is the co-founder of ÉnergieRich, a social justice engineering group, specializing in fostering community-led energy solutions in West Africa, in partnership with scholars in Africa and the Diaspora – with particular focus on establishing local small-scale manufacturing of clean energy products.
 Montague is also a documentary filmmaker.
 She makes films that highlight the social, political and artistic experiences of the African Diaspora.
 She earned a PhD in Political Science from UCLA and a BA in American Studies from Brown University.

-Diana is an urban planner and critical cartographer based in Los Angeles, California working to create health, affordable and safe communities by addressing disparities.
-She previously worked at the Ralph andGoldy Lewis Center for Regional Policy Studies and T.R.U.S.T.
+Diana is an urban planner and critical cartographer based in Berkeley, California working to create health, affordable and safe communities by addressing disparities.
+She previously worked at Advancement Project California, Ralph andGoldy Lewis Center for Regional Policy Studies and T.R.U.S.T.
 South Los Angeles Community Land Trust.
 Diana has a Master’s in Urban and Regional Planning (MURP) from UCLA and a BA in Urban and Regional Planning with a Geographic Information Sciences Minor from California State University Northridge.

 Emily is Co-Director of the Wellspring Cooperative Corporation, which is seeking to create an engine for new, community-based job creation in Springfield, Massachusetts.
 Wellspring’s goal is to use anchor institution purchases to create a network of worker-owned businesses located in the inner city that will provide job training and entry-level jobs to unemployed and underemployed residents through worker-owned cooperatives.
 She also serves as Coordinator of the United States Solidarity Economy Network.
 An economist by training, Emily served as the Director of the Center for Popular Economics from 2004 to 2013.
 Prior to that, Emily taught economics at Smith College, worked as the National Economic Justice Representative for the American Friends Service Committee and, in Northern Ireland, founded a popular economics program with the Irish Congress of Trade Unions.